 As a registered ARCH participant, you’ll qualify for a specified number of in home support hours annually—when you decide to use them is up to you.
-You can choose anyone whom you feel is qualified to be a care provider, as long as he or she is over the age of 15, does not live in your home, and is not a parent or stepparent of the person who needs care.
-If you do not already have someone to provide short-term care, registered families can log in and access our care provider listing to find potential caregivers in your area.
-You may also call us at 314-817-2275 for assistance.
+You can choose anyone whom you feel is qualified to be a care provider, as long as he or she does not live in your home, and is not a parent or stepparent of the person who needs care.
+In addition the provider must be 16 or older if providing services in St. Louis County and 18 or older if providing services in St. Louis City.
+If you do not already have someone to provide short-term care, registered families can log into the community and access our care provider listing to find potential caregivers in your area.

 For new families: